-- 90. An "Exhaust System" is a system of piping and other parts that conveys noxious exhaust gases away from the passenger compartment and reduces the level of pollutants and engine exhaust noise emitted.
+89. An "Exhaust System" is a system of piping and other parts that conveys noxious exhaust gases away from the passenger compartment and reduces the level of pollutants and engine exhaust noise emitted.
 An Exhaust System includes the following components: manifold, flex pipes, catalytic converter, oxygen sensor, isolator/gasket/clamps, resonator assemblies/pipe accessories, and muffler/muffler assemblies.
-An Exhaust System has a "hot end," which is the part of the Exhaust System that is mounted to the engine which is generally comprised of a manifold and catalytic converter, and a "cold end," which is the part of the Exhaust System that is mounted to the underbody of the car which generally contains a muffler, pipes and possibly a catalytic converter.
-In some instances, the component parts of an Exhaust System are sourced separately while in other instances they are sourced together.2 - 91.
-The exhaust manifold is the first part of the Exhaust System to receive burned exhaust from the engine.
+An Exhaust System has a "hot end," which is the part of the Exhaust System that is mounted to the engine which is generally comprised of a manifold and catalytic converter, and a "cold end," which is the part of the Exhaust System that is mounted to the engine which is generally comprised of a manifold and catalytic converter.
+In some instances, the component parts of an Exhaust System are sourced separately while in other instances they are sourced together.2

+90. The exhaust manifold is the first part of the Exhaust System to receive burned exhaust from the engine.
 The exhaust manifold funnels the burned exhaust to the exhaust pipes.
 The exhaust manifold also burns any fuel that was burned inadequately by the engine before funneling it to the exhaust pipes.
 The exhaust then passes through the catalytic converter, where any harmful compounds are converted to harmless compounds, and through the resonator and muffler on its way towards the tail pipe, which discharges the burned exhaust away from the Vehicle.
 The diagram below sets forth a typical Exhaust System.